butgreg/Exercises/Networking Class January Drill/README.md

 The lab was developed in a RedHat Enterprise Linux environment and it became evident that certain features will not work with some kernels. currently this lab runs best on Debian/Ubuntu environments.
 ---

+### PreRequisites - building the lab and logging into linux_client1
+- **Building the lab**: build the lab by downloading the entire project.
+Navigate to the main folder, and run the command `sudo docker compose up` to suppress the logging in the terminal, supply the `-d` option. give the lab 3-5 minutes to build as it will completely update a Kali image on the linux_client1 machine.
+- **logging into linux_client1**: after sufficient time has passed and all machines have been built, check the lab's status by running `sudo docker ps` and when ready, SSH into the `linux_client1` machine using credentials: `user` : `practicalexercise` or use the command `sudo docker exec -it linux_client1 bash`

 ## Part 1: Network Troubleshooting

 ### Exercise 1: Identifying and Resolving IP Conflicts